-Upon AF request for Packet Delay Variation monitoring, the PCF triggers the QoS monitoring procedure, and gets the UL, DL or RT QoS Monitoring result from the SMF.
+Upon AF request for Packet Delay Variation monitoring as well as the packet delay monitoring, the PCF triggers the QoS monitoring procedure with one PCC rule to SMF, and gets the UL, DL or RT QoS Monitoring result from the SMF.
 The PCF derives the 5GS Packet Delay Variation based on the QoS Monitoring result and then reports to the AF/NEF both packet delay measurements and Packet Delay Variation.

 NOTE: The derivation of 5GS Packet Delay Variation by PCF, based on QoS Monitoring, is implementation dependent.
 The Packet Delay Variation calculation method needs to be the same within the PLMN, based on operator policy.

-Editor's note: Whether all QoS monitoring needs can be addressed with the limitation of one QoS Monitoring control information per PCC rule is FFS.